ndrahmani/manim.dev/resources.md

 ### Prepare a storyboard

+A <u>storyboard</u> is a collection of drawings and text that describe how the animation should play out.
 Before you let the developer start working on your animation, the **most important thing** you have to do is:

 <div class="alert" markdown="0">Prepare a <u>detailed storyboard</u> for the developer.</div>